neondatabase/neon/docs/rfcs/028-pageserver-migration.md

 by the heatmap, as long as they are still referenced by the IndexPart.
 Conversely, if a node is very low on disk space, it might opt to raise the heat threshold required to both downloading a layer, until more disk space is available.

+#### Secondary locations & disk pressure

+Secondary locations are subject to eviction on disk pressure, just as attached locations are.
+For eviction purposes, the access time of a layer in a secondary location will be the access time given in the heatmap, rather than the literal time at which the local layer file was accessed.

+The heatmap will indicate which layers are in local storage on the attached location.
+The secondary will always attempt to get back to having that set of layers on disk, but to avoid flapping, it will remember the access time of the layer it was most recently asked to evict, and layers whose access time is below that will not be re-downloaded.

+The resulting behavior is that after a layer is evicted from a secondary location, it is only re-downloaded once the attached pageserver accesses the layer and uploads a heatmap reflecting that access time.
+On a pageserver restart, the secondary location will attempt to download all layers in the heatmap again, if they are not on local disk.

+This behavior will be slightly different when secondary locations are used for "low energy tenants", but that is beyond the scope of this RFC.

 ### Location configuration API